Kau chim

 Kau chim, kau cim, chien tung, "lottery poetry" and Chinese fortune sticks are names for a fortune telling practice that originated in China in which a person poses questions and interprets answers from flat sticks inscribed with text or numerals.
-The practice is often performed in a Taoist or Buddhist temple in front of an altar.
+The practice is often performed in a Taoist or Chinese Buddhist temple in front of an altar.
 In the US, a version has been sold since 1915 under the name chi chi sticks.
-It is also sometimes known as "The Oracle of Kuan Yin" in Buddhist traditions, a reference to the bodhisattva Guanyin.
+It is also sometimes known as "The Oracle of Kuan Yin" in Chinese Buddhist traditions, a reference to the bodhisattva Guanyin.
 It is widely available in Thai temples, known using the Teochew dialect as siam si (เซียมซี).
 The similar practice is also found in Japan, named O-mikuji.

 Tools

 The lottery and lottery poems in a Hong-Kong temple.